Books In Use

 But we’re not perfect, and it’s possible that we missed something.
 It’s possible that time will lead us to reconsider our initial position on something that we previously rejected.
 And it’s likely that additional material will be published in the future that we’ll need to consider.
 So it’s perfectly okay to ask — but the answer will probably be “no,” unless it’s something published after early 2024.

 Material that isn’t from the 20th Anniversary Edition is a little more complex.
 It’s still okay to ask, but there’s a great deal in the World of Darkness that isn’t terribly well-thought-out or well-balanced, and the more so the older the edition.
-If it’s something that can’t be handled using things that are already allowed, and it’s something that we think the game as a whole would benefit from, then we may be amenable to including it.
-It is likely that the mechanics will change from their original form in some way in the process.
+If it’s something that can’t be handled using things that are already allowed, it’s reasonably well-balanced, and it’s something that we think the game as a whole would benefit from, then we may be amenable to including it — but the default position is that pre-20th Anniversary material will not make the cut.
+If something does, the mechanics will probably change from their original form in some way in the process.

 It is unlikely that we will add new spheres, factions, clans, bloodlines, tribes, Traditions, and so forth, and especially if they are positioned as antagonists to the existing PC spheres.
 The Sabbat, the Baali, the Black Spiral Dancers, Fomori, the Technocracy, Thallain, etc., are not expected to ever become available as PCs.